mostafa-galal25/Face-and-Eye-Detection/README.md

-# Real-Time Face and Eye Detection
+# Real-Time Face and Eye Detection🚧

 A simple and robust Python application utilizing OpenCV and Haar Cascade classifiers to detect faces and eyes in real-time video stream from a webcam.

-🚀 Key Features
+# Key Features🚀

 Real-Time Detection: Processes video input from the default webcam (index 0).

 Face Localization: Draws a green rectangle around detected faces.